tallaanusri/AI_Assisted_MixedSignalPhysicalDesign_Internship/README.md

 ---

-## Conclusion At Stage 2 :
+## Conclusion At Step 2 :

 The comparison with the reference project shows that both `macro.cfg` and `verilog_to_lib.pl` are essential support files for analog macro integration in OpenLane.
 While `macro.cfg` ensures the analog macro is placed at the correct physical location during floorplanning, `verilog_to_lib.pl` generates the Liberty file required for timing characterization and macro recognition.
 Omitting either of these files can interrupt the implementation flow and prevent successful completion of the Analog Place-and-Route process.

 Concluding That Using the AI saves Time but it doesn't gives Everything Correctly always so,we have to make sure to verify and understand the results of AI whether correct or not. ** Never trust AI-generated interfaces without verification.**

 ---
-## Stage 3 - Understanding The Tools and Softwares:
+## Step 3 - Understanding The Tools and Softwares:
 ---
+After understanding the required files and how they work in this flow, I felt that instead of downloading the required input files first i want to know the tools that gone use in this project for better understanding of which file to run at which application and how each application software play a role in this flow.

 # Objective :
  To Know About the OpenLane architecture and Sky130 and docker, there role in the **RTL-to-GDS Mixed-Signal Physical Design**.

 # Prompt: